planetlabs/notebooks/README.md

 git pull
 ```

+## Notebooks Table of Contents

+This repository contains a collection Jupyter notebooks that teach you how to use Planet Insights Platform.

+You can find a [table of contents here](/jupyter-notebooks/).

 ## Authentication

+To use these notebooks, which interact with [Planet's APIs](https://docs.planet.com/develop/apis), you will need to have an account to authenticate.
+You can find our [authentication documentation here](https://docs.planet.com/develop/authentication/).

+Some notebooks authenticate with your Planet Account directly.
+You will be prompted to login via a web link and confirm your authorization.
+If you would like to know more, refer to the authentication documentation linked above.

-## Access Your Planet API Key in Python
+### Access Your Planet API Key in Python

-Authentication with Planet's API Key can be achieved by using a valid Planet API Key.
+Other notebooks authenticate using your Planet API Key.
+To find your API key, you can go to your [account settings page](https://insights.planet.com/account/#/settings).

 You can export your API Key as an environment variable on your system: